-Canon 1000D versus Canon 450D
+Canon 1000D vs 450D

 The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 450D (labelled Canon XSi in some countries) are two digital cameras that were announced, respectively, in June 2008 and January 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1000D has a resolution of 10.1 megapixel, whereas the 450D provides 12.2 MP.
+The 1000D has a resolution of 10.1 megapixels, whereas the 450D provides 12.2 MP.

 Body comparison: Canon 1000D vs 450D

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 450D is somewhat larger (2 percent) than the Canon 1000D.
 Moreover, the 450D is slightly heavier (4 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the 450D are weather-sealed.